Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 Conditions of the gut dealt with by general surgery include disorders of the oesophagus, stomach, small bowel, large bowel and anus.
 These range from complex conditions such as ulceration or cancer in the bowel through to fairly minor conditions such as haemorrhoids.
 Many of the more major conditions such as bowel cancer will require surgery, or sometimes treatment with medication, chemotherapy or radiotherapy.

-Gastro-oesophageal Reflux Disease (GERD) occurs when the valve between the stomach and the lower end of the oesophagus is not working properly.
-Laparoscopic Nissen Fundoplication is a surgical procedure for GERD that involves wrapping the top part of the stomach (fundus) around the lower end of the oesophagus.
+Gastro-oesophageal Reflux Disease (GORD) occurs when the valve between the stomach and the lower end of the oesophagus is not working properly.
+Laparoscopic Nissen Fundoplication is a surgical procedure for GORD that involves wrapping the top part of the stomach (fundus) around the lower end of the oesophagus.
 The valve between the stomach and the oesophagus is also replaced or repaired.

-Gastro-oesophageal Reflux Disease (GERD) occurs when the valve between the stomach and the lower end of the oesophagus is not working properly.
-Laparoscopic Nissen Fundoplication is a surgical procedure for GERD that involves wrapping the top part of the stomach (fundus) around the lower end of the oesophagus.
+Gastro-oesophageal Reflux Disease (GORD) occurs when the valve between the stomach and the lower end of the oesophagus is not working properly.
+Laparoscopic Nissen Fundoplication is a surgical procedure for GORD that involves wrapping the top part of the stomach (fundus) around the lower end of the oesophagus.
 The valve between the stomach and the oesophagus is also replaced or repaired.

-Gastro-oesophageal Reflux Disease (GERD) occurs when the valve between the stomach and the lower end of the oesophagus is not working properly.
+Gastro-oesophageal Reflux Disease (GORD) occurs when the valve between the stomach and the lower end of the oesophagus is not working properly.

 Bariatric or weight loss surgery refers to a number of different procedures that can be performed to treat obesity.
 Procedures fall into three main types: